 Unless you are in an abusive or toxic relationship, a love-hate relationship could just be a phase.
 With the right effort, you can steer it on to the path of happiness.

 - Identify the negative feelings: The next step is to identify the negative emotions that are causing friction.
 These could be your lack of patience or your partner’s temper, which are making you both bitter.

-So the next time you are on the verge of lashing out at your partner, stop and think for a moment.
+So the next time you are on the verge of giving in to detestation and lashing out at your partner, stop and think for a moment.
 If you are not able to control your anger, then do not react.
 Take your time and rethink the scenario with a calm head.